Account

 At the creation or invention stage, you can:

 • Research your invention.
 Before filing for protection, you will need to make sure your intellectual property does not already exist.
-These searches can get complicated, so to make sure you don't miss anything, you should consider consulting an IP attorney.
+These searches can get complicated, so to make sure you don't miss anything, you should consider Consulting a Legal Pro.

 • File for protectionYou'll want to get the paperwork right to increase your chances of getting your application accepted.
 For a patent, the language you use in describing your invention is important to ensuring you get the best protection possible.
 Again, running this application past an experienced lawyer is well worth the cost.